-All Warwick District Council staff, contractors and third parties, will report details of any information security incidents or events, actual or suspected, related to the Council's paper or electronic information systems and data.
+All Warwick District Council staff, contractors and third parties, will report details of any information security incidents including any personal data breachorevents, actual or suspected, related to the Council's paper or electronic information systems and data.

-These information security weaknesses and events must be reported in a timely manner through appropriate channels.
+These information security weaknesses and events must be reported immediately in a timely manner through appropriate channels allowing the Council to take necessary action and discharge its duties to report any personal data breach to the ICO where required.